 Students are given the opportunity to work closely with the faculty in creating an internship tailored to the specific needs of the student.
 Schedule a meeting with the internship coordinator today and start down the path to securing an internship.

 Canadian Internship Program

-For the past few summers, the Department of Political Science has overseen an internship program in the the Canadian Parliament.
+For the past few summers, the political science program has overseen an internship program in the Canadian Parliament.
 This has been made possible by the generosity of Dr. Marc Curley.
 Dr. Curley’s gift enables students to participate in this five-week internship program which is led by Dr. James Baker from Western Kentucky University.
 To date, students have been able to help draft speeches, respond to constituents, and travel to the electoral districts of their Member of Parliament (MP) among other things.
 This is an exciting and rewarding opportunity that previous interns have relished long after it is completed.